Heuristic analysis

 Heuristic analysis is a method employed by many computer antivirus programs designed to detect previously unknown computer viruses, as well as new variants of viruses already in the "wild".

-Heuristic analysis is an expert based analysis that determines the susceptibility of a system towards particular threat/risk using various decision rules or weighing methods.
-MultiCriteria analysis (MCA) is one of the means of weighing.
-This method differs from statistical analysis, which bases itself on the available data/statistics.
+In the context of antivirus software, heuristic analysis relies on experience-based techniques and rules of thumb to identify malware, rather than relying strictly on exact signature matches.

 Operation

 Most antivirus programs that utilize heuristic analysis perform this function by executing the programming commands of a questionable program or script within a specialized virtual machine, thereby allowing the anti-virus program to internally simulate what would happen if the suspicious file were to be executed while keeping the suspicious code isolated from the real-world machine.
 It then analyzes the commands as they are performed, monitoring for common viral activities such as replication, file overwrites, and attempts to hide the existence of the suspicious file.
 If one or more virus-like actions are detected, the suspicious file is flagged as a potential virus, and the user alerted.

-Another common method of heuristic analysis is for the anti-virus program to decompile the suspicious program, then analyze the machine code contained within.
-The source code of the suspicious file is compared to the source code of known viruses and virus-like activities.
-If a certain percentage of the source code matches with the code of known viruses or virus-like activities, the file is flagged, and the user alerted.
+Another common method of heuristic analysis is static analysis, where the antivirus program disassembles the suspicious program to analyze the machine code contained within.
+Instead of looking for exact signature matches, the engine scans for specific instruction sequences, commands, or patterns that are highly characteristic of malware (such as searching for specific files, altering the registry, or injecting code into other processes).
+If enough suspicious patterns are detected, the file is flagged, and the user is alerted.